JamCoreModding/FabricGuide/README.md

+**DEPRECATION NOTICE: This guide is no longer actively maintained and will not receive any form of updates.
+It is being kept public as people do use it for its list of Fabric API events.**

 # Introduction

 ## A Quick Note

-You can probably see that this Guide is heavily WIP.
-We're constantly developing it, if you would like to contribute or help maintain it, please read the information [here](https://github.com/JamCoreModding/FabricTutorials).
+You can probably see that this Guide is heavily ~~WIP~~ not done. ~~We're constantly developing it, if you would like to contribute or help maintain it, please read the information [here](https://github.com/JamCoreModding/FabricTutorials)~~.

 This wiki targets the [Quilt mod loader](htps://quiltmc.org), which for the most part has parity with Fabric.